Peggy

 • \( q \)

-Victor receives the two prime numbers \( p \) and \( q \) and the generator \( g_{1} \) of the group \( \mathbb{Z}_{p} \) which is used to compute another generator \( g \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \).
+Victor receives the two prime numbers \( p \) and \( q \), as well as the generator \( g_{1} \) of the group \( \mathbb{Z}_{p} \).
+He uses these to compute another generator \( g \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \).

-Peggy reveals the two values \( x \) and \( r \) to Victor, i.e. she opens the commitment.
+Peggy reveals the two values \( x \) and \( r \) to Victor, i.e., she opens the commitment.

 Victor